ScottMorse/PyMusician/README.md

 ## Frequency

 This property returns a float of the standard frequency for a note in Hz.
 This will return None if there is no octave set for an object, because there is no specific pitch for a note without it.
-If the global constant <a href="#a4">A4</a> is reassigned a new number (see General Notes at top of this readme), the basis for every frequency will be affected.
+If the global constant <a href="#a4">A4</a> is reassigned a new number, the basis for every frequency will be affected.

 ```python
 import pymusician